hannahringler/function-words/README.md

 # function-words

-This repository contains additional materials for the project, _Title_.
-The bulk of the main analysis can be found in one large R notebook.
-Additional bits of analysis are organized by chapter.
+This repository contains additional materials for the project, _Close Statistical Reading: Rhetorical Interpretation of Computational Analyses of Texts at Scale_.
+The bulk of the analysis can be found in one large R notebook.
+Note that this analysis does not include smaller supplemental analyses that also appear in the work (such as part-of-speech analyses), as those were primarily done in very standard form using packages like spaCy.
+The repository also includes the metadata for the corpus used in this project, and a list of the function words used for analysis.

+I should also note here that my goal with this work was simply for the code to run on my machine and for my results to be accurate.
+That is to say, this code is neither pretty nor efficient.
+In that sense, this code is provided here purely as a reference for the work, and in the spirit of transparency, rather than as code that can be downloaded and ran easily on another user's machine.
+To quote Jason Baldridge, [``it's okay for academic software to suck.''](https://bcomposes.wordpress.com/2015/05/07/its-okay-for-academic-software-to-suck/)